dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 We use docker in every project, so please install it now.

-To set up docker go to: https://docs.docker.com/engine/installation/ and follow the guide lines for your system.
+To set up docker go to: https://docs.docker.com/engine/installation/ and follow the setup steps for your system.

 **For Linux** make sure that you follow the "Create a Docker group" part after the installation of the docker engine.
 Ubuntu: https://docs.docker.com/engine/installation/ubuntulinux/#create-a-docker-group